cd../blog

 • Which companies are landing large government contracts.

-• Who is ramping up or down lobbying spend.
+• Who is ramping up or down on lobbying spend.

 • Patent data and other non-standard signals.

-Update speed varies by dataset, but the point isn’t “millisecond-level news” so much as “what is the government and political class doing around this name?”
+Update speed varies by dataset.
+The point isn't millisecond-level news.
+It's "what is the government and political class doing around this name?"

-You wouldn’t use QuiverQuant as your primary SEC reader.
-You would use it when you want to add a political or policy dimension to your research, or when you’re specifically interested in themes like “Congress trades” or “government contractors.”
+I don't use QuiverQuant as my primary SEC reader.
+I use it when I want to add a political or policy dimension to research, or when I'm specifically curious about Congressional trades or government contractors.

-• For daily awareness, use Earnings Feed.
-Let it tell you what just filed for the companies you care about, and give you a clean way to open those filings quickly.
+• Daily awareness: Earnings Feed.
+It tells me what filed for companies I care about and gives me a clean way to open those filings.

-• For definitive documents and older history, fall back to SEC EDGAR.
-Anything that looks odd or is missing elsewhere, you confirm here.
+• Original documents and older history: SEC EDGAR.
+Anything that looks odd or is missing elsewhere, I confirm here.

-• For insider behavior, split duties: Earnings Feed for quick Form 4 awareness and OpenInsider when you want to screen or dig deeper into patterns and clusters.
+• Insider behavior: I split duties.
+Earnings Feed for quick Form 4 awareness, OpenInsider when I want to screen or dig into patterns and clusters.

-• For financial modeling and quick ratios, use Last10K to extract and export the numbers from filings, then work in Excel.
+• Financial modeling: Last10K to extract numbers from filings, then I work in Excel.

-• For alternative angles, dip into QuiverQuant to see whether politicians or government contracts are moving around a name.
+• Alternative angles: QuiverQuant to check whether politicians or government contracts are moving around a name.

-You’re not trying to memorize every interface.
-You’re just deciding “what job am I doing right now?” and then picking the lowest-friction tool for that job.
+I'm not trying to memorize every interface.
+I just decide what job I'm doing and pick the lowest-friction tool for that job.

-Free tools cover a lot of ground, but there are legitimate reasons to layer on something paid:
+Free tools cover a lot.
+But there are legitimate reasons to pay:

-• You’re doing heavy due diligence and need fast full-text search inside filings, side-by-side comparisons, and clean export of tables.
-(This is where a tool like BamSEC comes in.)
+• You're doing heavy due diligence and need fast full-text search inside filings, side-by-side comparisons, and clean export of tables.
+This is where something like BamSEC earns its money.

-• You need everything in one place—market data, news, broker research, filings, transcripts—and you’re in a professional role where a terminal (Bloomberg, Refinitiv, etc.) is a standard line item.
+• You need everything in one place: market data, news, broker research, filings, transcripts.
+In a professional role, a terminal (Bloomberg, Refinitiv) might be a standard line item.

 • Time is more expensive than software.
-If a paid tool saves you hours every week and your day job is analysis, the ROI is straightforward.
+If a paid tool saves you hours every week and analysis is your job, the ROI is straightforward.

-If you’re managing your own money, still learning, or running a lean setup, there’s no reason to start there.
+If you're managing your own money, still learning, or running lean, there's no reason to start with paid tools.
 In 2025, the free stack is genuinely good.

 The $0 SEC Research Stack